ruturajraut/ruturajraut/README.md

 - 👋 Hi, I’m @ruturajraut.
-- 🌱 I completed BE in Computer Engineering.
+- 🌱 I have completed BE in Computer Engineering.
 - 💞️ I’m currently pursuing job as Full Stack Developer.
 - 📫 How to reach me
 - My Email Id : ruturajraut2000@gmail.com